Munsu Football Stadium, Ulsan, 21.06.2002

 Ballack 39. / –

-Through to the last eight for the record fourteenth time following their narrow second phase victory against Paraguay, Germany set up a quarter-final encounter with the United States – a team that had improved dramatically since the two sides’ previous World Cup meeting in France four years earlier.
+Through to the last eight for a record fourteenth time following their narrow second phase victory against Paraguay, Germany would set up a quarter-final encounter with the United States – a team that had improved dramatically since the two sides’ previous World Cup meeting in France four years earlier.

 Rudi Völler’s side would be favourites coming into the match, but the gap between the two sides was at best negligible.
 Germany had been unbeaten in the tournament and had racked up a dozen goals, but the USA had pulled out two stunning performances to beat Portugal in the group phase before disposing of a talented Mexican outfit that had finished above both Italy and Croatia to show that their first phase form had been no fluke.